learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 process will begin automatically.
 Warning: this process can take a while!
 You might want to go get a snack or go for a walk.

-When the deployment is complete, you should see something like this:
+When the deployment is complete, you should see something like this in the log:

 ![Log showing successful build and deploy](https://curriculum-content.s3.amazonaws.com/phase-4/deploying-rails-api/successful-deploy-log.png)